-Pirates Theme Center was filled with the hottest arcade games of the day and a bunch of interactive games where your skill was paid in tickets that could be traded in for a whistle or some other item you just had to have when you were a kid.
+Pirates Theme Center was filled with the hottest arcade games of the day and a bunch of interactive games.
+Your wins were paid in tickets that would be traded in for a whistle or some other item you just had to have when you were a kid.

-Later on, they opened a second wing in the back which included one of those ball pits and bumper boats, amongst other attractions.
+Later, they opened a 22,000 square-foot second wing in the back of the building, including one of those ball pits and bumper boats, amongst other attractions.

-My parents brought my sister and me to Pirates regularly and we attended a handful of birthday celebrations which meant hangin’ in the theater, eating & watching the animatronics show.
-I do remember the Pizza being good, but I was just a kid, so who knows.
+My parents brought my sister and me to Pirates regularly, and we attended a handful of birthday celebrations, which meant hangin’ in the theater, eating & watching the animatronics show.
+I specifically recall the pizza tasting good, but I was just a kid, so maybe I remember it all wrong.

-My most vivid memory at Pirates Theme Center was my first encounter with the animated video game Dragon’s Lair.
-It probably holds the lifetime record for taking the largest amount of quarters from me, I was absolutely horrible at it (and it was 50 cents a game back then).
+My first encounter with Dragon’s Lair’s animated video game was my most vivid memory at Pirates Theme Center.
+It probably holds the lifetime record for taking the most considerable amount of quarters from me; I was horrible at it (and it was 50 cents a game back then).

-*Prior to its incarnation as a child’s entertainment center, it was Davidson Lumber Yard, it’s now a Pollo Tropical.
+*Before its incarnation as a child’s entertainment center, it was Coral Way Drive-In, Lindsley Lumber, then Davidson Lumber Yard; it is currently a Pollo Tropical.